 g.
-SOLAR ENERGY TAX CREDITS: Support a State solar tax credit for residences and businesses.
-(2009)
+SOLAR ENERGY TAX CREDITS: Support a State solar tax credit for residences and businesses for new and refurbished solar energy systems.
+(2009, revised 2011)

 Rationale: This action reinstates and expands a former solar tax credit.
 It would encourage increased use of solar energy, a renewable resource, and reduce the use of carbon-based fuels.
+Many solar-heating systems installed in the 1970-1980 era are no longer functioning, so homeowners are removing them.
+These systems should be refurbished and a tax credit should be offered as an incentive for homeowners. (see part 3a under ENERGY)